batuorhanalp/ProjectPool/README.md

 Running The Project
 ===================

-To run the project issue following commands:
+Each time you start developing or running, make sure you run the following command:

     source venv/bin/activate

-    cd project_pool
+First time installation (and whenever you change anyhing in the models, also make sure that issue `cd project_pool` if you're not in the development folder):

+    python manage.py syncdb

+To run the project issue following commands (`cd project_pool` if you're not in the development folder):

     python manage.py runserver_plus

 Visit `http://localhost:8000/` on your browser.
 You have run the project in development environment.